2016 United States House of Representatives elections in Utah: Predictions

+Debate

 Results

+Stewart was re-elected to his third term with 62% of the vote.

 District 3

 The 3rd district is located in southern and eastern Utah and includes the cities of Orem and Provo.
-The incumbent is Republican Jason Chaffetz, who has represented the district since 2009.
+Incumbent Republican Jason Chaffetz, who had represented the district since 2009, ran for re-election.
 He was re-elected with 72% of the vote in 2014 and the district has a PVI of R+28.
-Chaffetz won re-election in 2016 with 74% of the vote.